 \subsubsection{Proof of Lemma \ref{lemma:IR}}

-\begin{proof} $U^N(1) = 0$ follows the standard argument, as the worst cost non-trait agent does not have the incentive to mimic non-trait agent with another cost, and he is not allowed to mimic any trait agent.
+\begin{proof} $U^N(1) = 0$ follows from the standard argument, as the worst-cost non-trait agent does not have the incentive to mimic a non-trait agent with another cost, and he is not allowed to mimic any trait agent.